The Pastry Party Bus rolled up to the Syrian Sweets Exchange to cheers.

 Many came shopping for Christmas gifts or desserts for a holiday party.

-The women took last week's success seriously.
-This weekend, they stuffed their tables with treats instead of bringing just a few platters.
+The women took the first week’s success seriously.
+On the second weekend, they stuffed their tables with treats instead of bringing just a few platters.

-A few extra women also joined the mix this week, bringing the total head count of bakers to about 20, give or take, Cooley said.
+A few extra women also joined the mix that week, bringing the total head count of bakers to about 20, Cooley said.

 The attitude: “You want food?
 We will bring you food,” Cooley added.

 And bring it they did.

 Some of the women began gathering around 8 a.m. that Saturday at an apartment complex to board the Syrian Sweets Express — a school bus borrowed from the Islamic Center of Tucson’s Al-Huda Islamic School.
 The bus made several pickups on the way to the church.

 For some women, getting around can be a challenge if the family lacks a car or only the husband has a driver’s license and is working.